-This Warning Order is a course description of BUD/S, Basic Underwater Demolition/SEAL Training.
-There is some very valuable information in this Warning Order on subjects such as a course description on all three phases of BUD/S, workouts to get you prepared for the physical stresses of BUD/S, and helpful hints on nutrition.
-The BUD/S Warning Order is designed to prepare any highly motivated individual, regardless of athletic history, for the toughest military training in the world.
+This warning order is a course description of BUD/S, or Basic Underwater Demolition/SEAL, training.
+There is some very valuable information in this warning order on subjects such as a course description on all three phases of BUD/S, workouts to get you prepared for the physical stresses of BUD/S and helpful hints on nutrition.
+The BUD/S warning order is designed to prepare any highly motivated individual, regardless of athletic history, for the toughest military training in the world.

-Sea-Air-Land (SEAL) Teams trace their history back to the first group of volunteers selected from the Naval Construction Battalions in the Spring of 1943.
-Their mission was clearing obstacles from beaches chosen for amphibious landings, Thus, the first formal training of the Naval Combat Demolition Units (NCDUs) began.
-The NCDUs distinguished themselves at Utah and Omaha beaches in Normandy and in Southern France.
+Sea-Air-Land (SEAL) teams trace their history back to the first group of volunteers selected from the Naval Construction Battalions in the spring of 1943.
+Their mission was clearing obstacles from beaches chosen for amphibious landings.
+Thus, the first formal training of the naval combat demolition units (NCDUs) began.
+The NCDUs distinguished themselves at Utah and Omaha beaches in Normandy and southern France.

-In the Pacific, the NCDUs were consolidated into Underwater Demolition Teams (UDTs).
+In the Pacific, the NCDUs were consolidated into underwater demolition teams (UDTs).
 The newly formed UDTs saw action in every corner of the Pacific during World War II.
-In September 1950, the UDTs participated in the Korean War at Inchon, Wonsan, Iwon, and Chinnampo.
-The redeployment of the United Nations Forces featured the UDTs conducting delaying operations using guerrilla warfare.
+In September 1950, the UDTs participated in the Korean War at Inchon, Wonsan, Iwon and Chinnampo.
+The redeployment of the United Nations Forces featured the UDTs conducting delaying operations and using guerrilla warfare.

-Naval Special warfare extends a personal challenge to those interested individuals like yourself.
-This program will push you to your physical and mental limits, again and again, until you are hard and strong, both physically and mentally, and ready for the adventure of a lifetime in the SEAL Teams.
-Freefall parachuting at 10,000 feet into the ocean at night, traveling by small rubber boat for 100 miles, conducting a mission, then traveling 30 miles out to sea to rendezvous with a submarine is a typical mission for the SEALS and is an adventure most people can experience only by reading a book.
-So, if you are ready for both a challenge and an adventure, the navy has just the training to test your mettle.
-BE SOMEONE SPECIAL!
+Naval special warfare extends a personal challenge to those interested individuals like yourself.
+This program will push you to your limits until you are hard and strong, both physically and mentally, and ready for the adventure of a lifetime in the SEAL teams.
+Freefall parachuting at 10,000 feet into the ocean at night, traveling by small rubber boat for 100 miles, conducting a mission, then traveling 30 miles out to sea to rendezvous with a submarine is a typical mission for the SEALs.
+It is an adventure most people can experience only by reading a book.
+So if you are ready for a challenge and an adventure, the Navy has just the training to test your mettle.

 As a BUD/S student, you will participate in challenging training and encounter opportunities to develop and test your stamina and leadership.
-BUD/S training is extremely thorough both physically and mentally; but through adequate preparation and a positive attitude, you can meet its challenges with confidence.
-The workout schedules in this booklet are designed to prepare you physically for BUD/S. You are the one who has to prepare to give all you have every day.
-At BUD/S it is essential to live, eat, and sleep BUD/S. 110% is required of you every day.
-BUD/S is a challenge, but if you meet it head-on with determination not to fail or quit, it will be the most rewarding time of your life.
-Good Luck!
+BUD/S training is extremely thorough, but through adequate preparation and a positive attitude, you can meet its challenges with confidence.
+The workout schedules in this booklet are designed to prepare you physically for BUD/S. You are the one who has to prepare to give your all every day.
+It is essential to live, eat and sleep BUD/S. BUD/S is a challenge, but if you meet it head-on with determination not to fail or quit, it will be the most rewarding time of your life.
+Good luck.

 First Phase (Basic Conditioning)

 First Phase is nine weeks in length.
-Continued physical conditioning in the areas of running swimming, and calisthenics grow harder and harder as the weeks progress.
-Students will participate in weekly four mile timed runs in boots, timed obstacle courses, swim distances up to two miles wearing fins in the ocean, and learn small boat seamanship.
+Continued physical conditioning in the areas of running, swimming and calisthenics grow increasingly harder as the weeks progress.
+Students will participate in weekly four-mile timed runs in boots and timed obstacle courses, swim distances up to two miles wearing fins in the ocean and learn small-boat seamanship.